taku25/UEP.nvim/README.md

 " Remove a project from the list of known projects (does not delete files).
 :UEP delete

+" Create a new Unreal Engine project from a template.
+:UEP new_project

 " Jumps to the actual class or struct definition file, skipping forward declarations.
 :UEP goto_definition[!]
 [ClassName]